Unpublished and Nonprecedenial Opinions of the Court of Appeal

 - involves significant legal issues; or

-Unpublished opinions are designed to give the parties a brief explanation of why the court decided as it did.
-They are not intended to be used as precedent and can be cited in arguments before the courts of the state only in limited circumstances.
+Unpublished opinions were still made available to give the parties a brief explanation of why the court decided as it did, but they were not intended to be used as precedent and can be cited in arguments before the courts of the state only in limited circumstances.
 They are, however, still public documents and are available in the opinion archive and through commercial (fee-charging) services such as Westlaw.
-(Westlaw is available for public use at no charge in the Law Library.
+(Westlaw is available at no charge for public use in the Law Library.)
+Unpublished opinions in our opinion archive have a heading that states: